-AGENDA NO: TOPIC:Employment of Executive Director SUBMITTED BY: Ms. Deby Valadez, Assistant Superintendent for Human Resources RECOMMENDED BY: Ms. Cindy Segotta-Jones, Superintendent DATE ASSIGNED FOR CONSIDERATION: May 23, 2019 RECOMMENDATION: It is recommended the Governing Board approve the employment of Dr. Louis Laffitte, Jr., as the Executive Director for Behavioral Health and School Safety, salary and benefits commensurate with the Executive Director schedule.
+AGENDA NO:7.B TOPIC:Employment of Executive Director SUBMITTED BY: Ms. Deby Valadez, Assistant Superintendent for Human Resources RECOMMENDED BY: Ms. Cindy Segotta-Jones, Superintendent DATE ASSIGNED FOR CONSIDERATION: May 23, 2019 RECOMMENDATION: It is recommended the Governing Board approve the employment of Individual to be Named as the Executive Director for Behavioral Health and School Safety, salary and benefits commensurate with the Executive Director schedule.